HigherOrderCO/Kind/README.md

 Why Formality?
 --------------

-There are some interesting proof languages, or theorem provers, as they're often called, in the market.
+There are some interesting proof languages, or proof assistants, as they're often called, in the market.
 [Agda], [Coq], [Lean], [Idris], to name a few.
 But these (perhaps with exception of Idris, which we love!) aren't aligned with the vision highlighted above, in some key aspects: